Infam/BasicCompiler/README.md

 ## Expressions

 Expressions use the Precedence Climbing Algorithm to ensure that operations are done in the right order.
-Everytime expression is called it is given a level that corresponds to the order of operations enum table (see [compiler.h](#compiler.h)).
+Everytime expression is called it is given a level that corresponds to the order of operations enum table (see [compiler.h](#compilerh)).
 expr() always runs until the whole expression is calculated, and only then does the scope change back to stmt().
 Entering expression always starts with the lowest level with the lowest integer value, Assign.
 Inside expr() it can recursively call itself with higher level values.
 This means that expr knows the previous expression that happened before it.

 expr() is logically set up to create a tree:

 **Leaves:**
 expr() always ends with a while loop that is run every time it is entered.
 This loop runs until the token scanned is smaller than the input level.
 Since expr always enters with Assign, the while loop only stops when tk < Assign, which is only when tk is a Num or Id.
-This logically makes those leaf nodes (see compiler.h enum)
+This logically makes those leaf nodes (see [compiler.h](compilerh))

 - Number:
   Used as direct value